shivamdawer/ethereum-ipfs-storage/README.md

 7. In terminal 3, `cd blockchain-save-data && truffle migrate && truffle build` (Open clone, compile contracts and scripts)

 ## TESTRPC
 A Node.js based Ethereum client for testing and development, testrpc is written in javascript.
-By default, it simulates 10 ethereum accounts on localhost at port 8545.
+By default, it simulates 10 ethereum accounts on localhost on port 8545.
 <br><br>
 It is also possible to use a local ethereum node using geth.
 Set up with one or more accounts unlocked (e.g, `--unlock 0`), RPC enabled (`--rpc`) and the proper RPC CORS set up (e.g, `--rpccorsdomain = "*"`)
 <br>